Thank Your Guests With a Handwritten Note

 Every Bridal Shower Gift Deserves a Personal Note of Thanks

 The bridal shower often signals the beginning of the flood of wedding presents.
 There is an unfortunate fallacy floating around that it is unnecessary for the bride-to-be to send written thank you notes for gifts received in person at the shower.
 This is just plain false!
 Every bridal shower gift received requires a handwritten note of appreciation, even if you thanked the donor in person.
 As the bridal shower is held before the wedding, personalized stationery should feature the bride-to-be's maiden name or monogram.
 Non-personalized fold-over note cards are also acceptable; just avoid ones with the phrase “Thank you!” emblazoned across the front.
 It is unnecessary, as you will be conveying that message with your note inside.

-The stationery used for a bridal shower or wedding thank you note should be of a fine quality.
+The stationery used for a bridal shower or wedding thank you note should be of fine quality.
 Cotton rag paper is ideal.
-It is more elegant to write with a roller ball or fountain pen than a ball point pen, and black ink is more formal than blue.
-The fold over note cards which ladies use for their social correspondence are called informal cards, even though they are not at all casual.
+It is more elegant to write with a roller ball or fountain pen than a ballpoint pen, and black ink is more formal than blue.
+The fold-over note cards that ladies use for their social correspondence are called informal cards, even though they are not at all casual.
 Although selecting paper and pen may seem like a lot of effort, it will be appreciated by the guest when they receive your very special note in the mail.
 The little things really do count in matters of social niceties.